Transit (satellite): History

-The Transit satellite system, sponsored by the Navy and developed jointly by DARPA and the Johns Hopkins Applied Physics Laboratory, under the leadership of Dr. Richard Kershner at Johns Hopkins, was the first satellite-based geopositioning system.
-Just days after the Soviet launch of Sputnik 1, the first man-made earth-orbiting satellite on October 4, 1957, two physicists at APL, William Guier and George Weiffenbach, found themselves in discussion about the radio signals that would likely be emanating from the satellite.
+The Transit satellite system, sponsored by the Navy and developed jointly by the Advanced Research Projects Agency (ARPA) and the Johns Hopkins Applied Physics Laboratory, under the leadership of Dr. Richard Kershner at Johns Hopkins, was the first satellite-based geopositioning system.
+Just days after the Soviet launch of Sputnik 1, the first man-made Earth-orbiting satellite on October 4, 1957, two physicists at APL, William Guier and George Weiffenbach, found themselves in discussion about the radio signals that would likely be emanating from the satellite.
 They were able to determine Sputnik's orbit by analyzing the Doppler shift of its radio signals during a single pass.
 Discussing the way forward for their research, their director Frank McClure, the chairman of APL's Research Center, suggested in March 1958 that if the satellite's position were known and predictable, the Doppler shift could be used to locate a receiver on Earth, and proposed a satellite system to implement this principle.

 Development of the Transit system began in 1958, and a prototype satellite, Transit 1A, was launched in September 1959.
 That satellite failed to reach orbit.
 A second satellite, Transit 1B, was successfully launched April 13, 1960, by a Thor-Ablestar rocket.
 The first successful tests of the system were made in 1960, and the system entered Naval service in 1964.
+A fully operational constellation of 36 satellites was in place in 1968.